Saiyato/volumio-rotary-encoder-plugin/README.md

 3. Configure your encoder(s) using the pins you wrote down.
    * Configure CLK to 0 (zero) to disable the encoder
    * Configure SW to 0 (zero) to disable the (push) button on the encoder
-4. Choose your logic (KY040 or gray coding)
+4. Choose your logic (default (gray coding) or 4x speed, which decreases sensitivity by 25%)

 ![Alt text](/images/rotary_logic.png?raw=true "Rotary encoder")